OutlierVentures/verify-local-bitcoin-node/README.md

 - `read-config.sh` - Read the config file
 - `firewall-full-outgoing.sh` - Configure the firewall to allow outgoing traffic
 - `firewall-only-lan-outgoing.sh` - Configure the firewall to only allow traffic to the LAN as configured in `config`
+- `install-ubuntu.sh` - Use this to install the dependencies on an Ubuntu machine.
+Note this installs Bitcoin Core from the [Bitcoin PPA](https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin), adding a trust dependency in Launchpad and the PPA maintainer.

 # Tips and troubleshooting